Learning Pixel Trajectories with Multiscale Contrastive Random Walks

 \mypar{Multi-frame training.} When training with $k > 2$ frames, we use curriculum learning to speed up and stabilize training.
 We train the model to convergence with 2, 3, ... $k$ frame cycles in succession.

 \mypar{Optimization.} To implement the contrastive random walk, we exploit the sparsity of our coarse-to-fine formulation, and represent the transition matrices $A_{s,t}^l$ as sparse matrices.
 This significantly improved training times and reduced memory requirements, especially in the finest scales.
 It takes approximately 3 days to train the full model on one GTX2080 Ti.
-We train our network with PyTorch~\cite{paszke2019pytorch}, using the Adam~\cite{kingma2014adam} optimizer with a cyclic learning rate schedule~\cite{smith2019super} with a base learning rate of $10^{-4}$ and a max learning rate of $5 \times 10^{-4}$.
-We provide training hyperparameters for each dataset in~\sect{sec:hyperparams}.
+We train our network with PyTorch~\cite{paszke2019pytorch}, using the Adam~\cite{kingma2014adam} optimizer with a cyclic learning rate schedule~\cite{smith2019super} with a base learning rate of $10^{-4}$ and a max learning rate of $5 \times 10^{-4}$. \supparxiv{We provide training hyperparameters in supplementary material.}{ We provide training hyperparameters in Section~\ref{sec:hyperparams}.}

+\mypar{Avoiding shortcuts.} The contrastive random walk can potentially obtain shortcut solutions when it is trained with a fully convolutional network by exploiting positional information~\cite{jabri2020spacetime}.
+While recent work has shown this can be solved through augmentation~\cite{tang2021breaking}, we found that we avoided trivial shortcuts when using reflection padding in our network (for all convolution layers except for in the regressor).
+This may be because we simultaneously optimize multiple losses and use a limited search window, making the trivial solution harder to find.

 \mysection{Results}